diegomacario/Teapong/README.md

 - [stb_image](https://github.com/nothings/stb) is used to load textures.
 - [irrKlang](https://www.ambiera.com/irrklang/) is used to play sounds.

-The sources of the game assets are the following:
+The sources of the assets it uses are the following:

-- The 3D models were created using 3ds Max.
+- The 3D models were created using [3ds Max](https://area.autodesk.com/3ds-max-indie/).
 - The textures can be found in [3dtextures.me](https://3dtextures.me/).
 - The sound effects can be found in [freesound.org](https://freesound.org/).
 - The background music is Filaments by Podington Bear, and it can be found in [freemusicarchive.org](https://freemusicarchive.org/).

-For a more detailed description of this project, see [this](https://github.com/diegomacario/Teapong/blob/master/documentation/making_of_teapong.pdf) presentation.
+For a more detailed description of this project's code, see [this](https://github.com/diegomacario/Teapong/blob/master/documentation/making_of_teapong.pdf) presentation.

 ## Justification